autonity/autonity-oracle/README.md

 # IMPORTANT: do not use free or developer service plan from your data vendor!
 # Your production configurations start from below:
 #pluginConfigs:
+#  - name: forex_yahoofinance                # required, it is the plugin file name in the plugin directory.
+#    key: Snp9kNMKrs8Ti ...... dIj9Y2xbPzR   # required, visit https://financeapi.net/pricing to get your key, IMPORTANT: do not use free or developer service plan.

+#  - name: forex_wise                        # required, it is the plugin file name in the plugin directory.
+#    key: 1234                               # required, visit https://www.wise.com to get your key, IMPORTANT: do not use free or developer service plan.
+#    refresh: 300                            # optional, buffered data within 300s, recommended for API rate limited data source.

 #  - name: forex_currencyfreaks              # required, it is the plugin file name in the plugin directory.
 #    key: 175aab9e47e54790bf6d502c48407c10   # required, visit https://currencyfreaks.com to get your key, IMPORTANT: do not use free or developer service plan.
 #    refresh: 300                           # optional, buffered data within 300s, recommended for API rate limited data source.